cmilhench/simple-pipeline/readme.md

 Resulting in the following output;
  - Executing step 1 GO
  - Executing step err GO
- - Error: Something whent wrong!
+ - Error: Something went wrong!
  - Complete GO

 All of the above use the step functions defined as follows;